 We set the bar high for every pupil at Colchester High School, giving each of them the individual attention they need to stay motivated, work hard and achieve their full potential.
 The results they go on to achieve are a source of pride to us all.
 Here are the most recent figures.

-87% of our pupils were awarded five or more A* to C grades
+87% of our pupils achieved A*-C grades

 Key Stage 2

 At the end of Year 6, the majority of our pupils reached levels of attainment beyond what would be expected for their age group.

 At the end of Year 2, our teachers assess the children on their attainment in English and Maths.
 The results demonstrate the difference that a CHS education can make.

 By the end of Reception year, the benefits of a Colchester High School education are clear, as you can see in the levels of attainment reached by our children in relation to literacy and numeracy, and the three prime areas of learning: communication and language; physical development; and social and emotional development.

 94% of our boys and girls achieve a ‘good level of development’.
 The national average was 70.7% in 2017.

 100% of pupils achieved a reading age of over 1 year above their chronological reading age with 70% achieving over 1 and a half years above.

 In January 2017, Her Majesty’s Chief Inspector (HMCI) commissioned an Ofsted-wide review of the curriculum.
 The review looked at the curriculum in a sample of good and outstanding primary schools and produced findings on how Schools can best prepare four and five year olds for their years of schooling and life ahead.
 We were delighted to read the key findings from the Government’s report “Bold Beginnings” that identified so closely what we do every day as best practice!
 The key findings of the report and how we mirror these are detailed in the attached booklet.